RohithYB-JR/Seat_belt_detection/README.md

 The system can run on CPU-only hardware, but live inference performance can be low on older or low-power processors.

-The live pipeline performs person detection followed by seat-belt classification, which requires two inference operations for each frame.
+The live pipeline performs person detection followed by seat-belt classification, which requires multiple inference operations.

 ### Detection Accuracy